-Yellow Stream: Certificate in Play-Based Treatment of Trauma
+Certificate in Treatment of Trauma using Play Therapy Skills and Techniques

 Special Interest & Advanced Practitioner

-This certificate program can be taken as a stand-alone specialized training for those wishing to explore this play intervention/modality.
-You do not require a Master’s degree to enter this program.
-However, due to the focus on trauma and play-based techniques, previous training in play therapy is strongly encouraged.
+This certificate program can be taken as a stand-alone specialized training for Masters degree level mental health practitioners (or those in a Masters degree program) wishing to explore this play intervention/modality.
+Due to the focus on trauma and play-based techniques, previous training in play therapy is recommended.

 The primary goal of this program is to deepen participants’ understanding of a play-based approach to the assessment and treatment of trauma.
 Participants will have the opportunity to engage in experiential play and expressive activities useful in the processing of situational, sexual, physical and emotional trauma.
 Participants will be exposed to various theories and conceptualization tools related to the treatment of trauma.
 Directive and non-directive approaches will be explored.

 For full details please refer to the application form.
 To access program dates see the training calendar.

 This program is designed for those practitioners who wish to add to their play therapy training resume.
 All hours accumulated in the yellow stream may be submitted to Apt and/or CAPT for continuing education hours.

 Completed or attending a Masters degree in Counseling, Psychology or Clinical Social Work .
 Completion of the Foundations of Play Therapy: Green Stream program is recommended.

 Goodyear-Brown, P. (2019).
 Trauma and play therapy: Helping children heal.
 New York NY: Routledge.